Spicy Sausage Potato Soup

 Instructions

-• Heat 1 tablespoon olive oil in a large skillet or dutch oven over medium-high heat; add sausage and cook until browned, about 5 minutes; Use a slotted spoon to remove sausage and set aside, keeping the oil and sausage grease in the skillet.
+• Heat 1 tbsp olive oil in a large skillet or dutch oven over medium-high heat; add sausage and cook until browned, about 5 minutes; Use a slotted spoon to remove sausage and set aside, keeping the oil and sausage grease in the skillet.

 • In that same skillet, add the onion, carrots, celery, garlic, and paprika, stirring occasionally for 2-3 minutes.
 If onion starts browning too quickly, add 1 additional tablespoon of oil.